iterative/blog/content/blog/2019-12-14-november-19-dvc-heartbeat.md

 - DVC became part of the default
   [Homebrew formulae](https://formulae.brew.sh/formula/dvc)!
-So now you can install it as easy as `𝚋𝚛𝚎𝚠 𝚒𝚗𝚜𝚝𝚊𝚕𝚕 𝚍𝚟𝚌`!
+So now you can install it as easy as `brew install dvc`!

 - We helped 2 aspiring speakers deliver their very first conference talks.
   [Kurian Benoy](https://twitter.com/kurianbenoy2/status/1183427495342694401?s=20)